Cloudnaut/HFFDC/README.md

 # HFFDC
 Huge f\*cking file delta copy

-A program which copies huge f\*ucking files without consuming the whole RAM.
-It supports delta copy of really huge files by utilizing checksums.
+A program which copies huge f\*ucking files without consuming the whole RAM over a really limited connection.
+It supports delta copy of really huge files by utilizing checksums (Tested with files >2 TB).

 Designed to improve the experience of regular backups.
-After writing a backup the program always assumes that the TargetFile matches its checksum file.
-Therefore stored backups must not be modified.
-SourceFile checksums are always being recomputet.
 Further improvments are planed but not implemented yet.
-Usage ist currently pretty ugly.

 Required RAM for Copy operation: 2 times the specified BlockSizeInBytes.